Question: Do I Need Accommodations in College?

 Question: I’ve Been Approved for Residential Accommodations.
 What Do I Do Now?

 Please see our Frequently Asked Questions about Residential Accommodations page.

-Question: I’ve Been Approved for Conditional Accommodations.
+Question: I’ve Been Approved for Provisional or Conditional Accommodations.
 What Does that Mean?

 Question: I Don’t Agree with the OAA’s Decision about my Accommodation Request.
 What Can I Do?

 If a student does not agree with the outcome of their request for accommodations, he/she/they may file a grievance.

 Question: My Question isn’t Listed Here.
 May I Speak with a Staff Member?

 If you would like to schedule a video meeting with a staff member, please make an appointment.
 When scheduling your appointment, select Office of Academic Accessibility and General Information.
 Appointments may be requested online or in person.
 If you plan to bring a second person to an appointment, please plan to meet us online, or contact us in advance so that we can locate an alternative meeting location.
 Due to COVID restrictions, our office space is restricted to only one person at a time.